The Basic Rules of Sending a Tenant a Notice to Quit

 - The landlord, or a representative of the landlord, must sign and date this Notice.

-How Do You Serve a Notice to Quit?
+How Do You Send a Notice to Quit?

-Every state is different, so you must check your state’s eviction laws.
+Every state has different rules for how you must deliver a Notice to Quit, so you must check your state’s eviction laws.
 Some states require the landlord or a representative of the landlord to serve the Notice to Quit in person.
-Often, you can send the tenant the Notice to Quit by first-class certified mail instead of serving it in person.
-I
+Others allow you to send the tenant the Notice to Quit by first-class certified mail instead of serving it in person.
+Certain states require this Notice to be formally delivered to the tenant by a state marshal.

-When Must You Serve a Notice to Quit?
+When Must You Send a Notice to Quit?

-The reason you are evicting a tenant will determine how far in advance of filing for an eviction you must serve the Notice to Quit.
+The reason you are evicting a tenant will determine when you must send the tenant the Notice to Quit.
 In almost all cases, this Notice must be served a minimum of three days before you are able to file for an eviction.
 Some reasons could require as much as a year’s notice.

 After serving a tenant Notice to Quit, you will have to wait for one of two results:

-- Tenant Obeys Notice- The tenant may receive the notice and realize that you mean business.
+- Tenant Obeys Notice- The tenant may receive the Notice and realize that you intend to file for an eviction if the lease violation is not fixed.
 If they were behind on their rent, they may become current on their rent in the hope that you will accept the rent and allow them to remain in the property.
-If they are unable to remedy the behavior that is breaching the lease, the tenant will voluntarily move out of the rental property before having to go to court.
+If they are unable to fix the behavior that is breaching the lease, the tenant will voluntarily move out of the rental property before having to go to court.
 Many tenants do not want an eviction on their record, so will leave before being formally evicted in court.

 - Tenant Disregards Notice- Sometimes you will serve a tenant a Notice to Quit and the tenant will disregard it.
 They understand that it can take more than a month to go before the court and get formally evicted.
 The tenant is trying to buy time because they have nowhere else to go or because they are willing to fight it out in court as they do not believe they have done anything wrong.